Donny-C-1/amalajeun-web-service/README.md

-# Amala Jeun Backend API
+# AmalaJeun Backend API

-A Go-based backend API for Amala Jeun - a Yelp-like platform for discovering Amala spots in Lagos, Nigeria.
+A Go-based backend API for Amala Jeun—a platform for discovering Amala spots in Lagos, Nigeria.
 The API includes AI agent capabilities for adding, verifying, and discovering spots.

 ## Features